Do I have to self-isolate with COVID-19 symptoms?

 You will need to start self-isolating as soon as you notice any symptoms of COVID-19.
 This is considered ‘day zero’ when counting your days in isolation.

-You will need to self-isolate for seven days.
-You can stop after you have experienced no symptoms for 48 hours.
-It’s okay to stop self isolating if you still have a mild cough or if you are still experiencing changes to your sense of taste or smell, as these symptoms can linger for a few weeks.
+You will need to self-isolate for five days.
+It’s okay to stop self-isolating if you still have a mild cough or if you are still experiencing changes to your sense of taste or smell after these five days, as these symptoms can linger for a few weeks.

 Self isolating after a positive antigen test result

-If you do an antigen test and the test result is positive, you will need to self-isolate for seven full days from ‘day zero’.
-You can end self-isolation after seven days if you have no symptoms or your symptoms have been gone for 48 hours.
+If you do an antigen test and the test result is positive, you will need to self-isolate for five full days from ‘day zero’.

 Our work is supported by